How to Make a YouTube Video (Beginner’s Guide)

 3. Communities and groups

-Whether it’s Twitter, a Facebook group, or a membership group, find like-minded people who will inspire you and help you out along the way.
+Whether it’s X (formerly Twitter), a Facebook group, or a membership group, find like-minded people who will inspire you and help you out along the way.
+Don’t discourage yourself by assuming you must go at it alone.
+Find a group that you can bounce ideas off of and ask questions.
+You might even come away with some different (and better) video topics.

 4. Ask your audience

-If you already have an audience (even a small one) it’s worth asking them what types of content they would like to see.
+If you already have an audience (even a small one), it’s worth asking them what content they want to see.
+This is a surefire way to determine what your audience wants to know, learn, and watch.

 Step 4.
 Understand YouTube equipment for beginners